anddone-kit/AndDone-SecureAPI-ClientLibrary-NodeJS/docs/SecureEmbeddedPremiumFinanceEndorsementsApi.md

 ## secureEpfQuoteEndorsementBookingPut

-> PFUpdatePFAResponse secureEpfQuoteEndorsementBookingPut(xApiKey, xAppKey, xVersion, origin, pFQuoteBookingRequest)
+> PFUpdatePFAResponse secureEpfQuoteEndorsementBookingPut(xApiKey, xAppKey, xVersion, origin, securePFQuoteBookingRequest)

 This API will update PFA to book a endorsement quote.